byellin/IDD-Fa18-Lab1/README.md

 **a.
 What color stripes are on a 100 Ohm resistor?**

+A 100 ohm resistor has blue and red stripes on it.

 **b.
 What do you have to do to light your LED?**

+b.
+The LED went on by itself when I plugged in the breadboard.

 ## Part C. Blink a LED using Arduino